Democratic Reform British Columbia: After the 2005 election

-2009 election and deregistration

 The party did not nominate any candidates in the 2009 provincial election.

 Up to April 8, 2009, the party website had not been updated for more than a year.
-Most of their online work had been done by Matthew Laird who has left the party to run for the Green Party of BC.
+Most of their online work had been done by Matthew Laird, who had left the party to run for the BC Greens.
 A new version was launched on April 8 with very little information on the party's election plans.
-The website was later revised to state that "The Executive of Democratic Reform BC [DRBC] has deregistered the Party."
+The website was later revised to state that "The Executive of Democratic Reform BC [DR BC] has deregistered the Party."